R-R-/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+Find which 5-minute interval, contains the maximum number of steps

 ```r